Vyral/ryan-smith/_posts/2020-05-18-straight-talk-about-our-new-normal.md

 {% include pullquote.html %}

-I just locked in a refinance on my house (thank you Fairway Mortgage), and I’m now sitting comfortably in the 2’s for a 30-year mortgage.
+I just locked in a refinance on my house (thank you Fairway Mortgage), and I’m now sitting comfortably in the 2% range for a 30-year mortgage.
 Now, as a buyer, you may be able to find a little bit better of a deal on the market than you normally would due to the craziness of this pandemic, but overall I wouldn’t say that that’s happening across the board.
 The truth is, we’re still seeing plenty of houses fetch multiple offers.
 That being said, **if you’re a potential buyer focused on paying the lowest monthly payment possible on a home you love, now’s the time to act.** You’ll be able to put more money toward your principal every month and build up equity quicker than ever before.&nbsp;

 Again, if I’m being totally honest, I didn’t think that my message to homebuyers and sellers in the middle of a global pandemic would be this positive.
 Some of you may already know this, but there was actually a week in which authorities banned home showings.
 At that point, my heart jumped and I feared the worst for our market.
 Remarkably though, things have managed to get *better* for real estate since then.&nbsp;